AdobeDocs/experience-manager-65.es-ES/help/communities/groups.md

 <!-- This is a 404 on helpx.
 Please update or remove.
 >[!NOTE]
 >
->Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), will not be listed in the Community Groups console, and thus, are not modifiable using the console.
+>Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), is not listed in the Community Groups console, and thus, are not modifiable using the console.
 -->

 >[!NOTE]